HillsMakan/sydneyhillsmakan/src/content/partner/clean-fix-pro.md

 categories:
   - Australia NSW - Handyperson Service
 discount_pct: 15
-discount_text: Mention HMG member to receive discount
+discount_text: Mention HMG International member to receive discount
 ---
 Welcome to Clean Fix Pro, your reliable and professional handyperson service provider.
 We specialize in a wide range of home repair, maintenance, and clean services.